strada-360/nextrip-gdds-client/README.md

 # Technical Documentation

-The GDDS Client documentation is available at
+The GDDS Client documentation is available at [GDDS Client Documentation](./GddsClient_Documentation.md)